 - Witnesses – Talk to people who saw the accident happen.
 Ask them who had the green light and who had the red light.

 - Look for signs of speeding by one of the cars.

 - Check to see if there is an impaired driver.

 - Notice if there are security or surveillance cameras in the area that may have recorded the accident or that records when lights turn red or green.

-Gautreaux Law is a full-service personal injury law firm helping people injured in car accidents, truck wrecks, by defective products and medical negligence.
+Gautreaux Law is a personal injury law firm helping people injured in car accidents, semi-truck wrecks, by defective products and medical negligence.
 We welcome difficult cases and will stand up to insurance companies to get full and fair compensation for our clients.
 Contact us today to begin your road to recovery.
-478-238-9758.
+Call us at 478-238-9758.